SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 ## Slider

 The [`SliderSettingSpecifier`][SliderSettingSpecifier] defines a number-based configuration property with minimum and maximum values enforced, and a _step_ limit.
-In the SolarNode GUI a slider is rendered as an HTML widget, like this:
+In the SolarNode UI a slider is rendered as an HTML widget, like this:

 ![Slider setting as an HTML form widget](../../images/developers/settings/slider-setting.png){width=382}